Plumtree, Nottinghamshire

 Plumtree is a village and civil parish in the borough of Rushcliffe, Nottinghamshire.
-At the time of the 2001 census it had a population of 221, increasing to 246 at the 2011 census.
+At the time of the 2001 census it had a population of 221, increasing to 246 at the 2011 census, and 259 at the 2021 census.

 It is situated 5 miles south east of Nottingham, between the villages of Tollerton and Keyworth.

 Some of the farming land around the village is owned by the Duchy of Cornwall (Prince Charles, the Prince of Wales).

 The parish church of St Mary has a Norman tower on Saxon foundations, which were found when the tower was rebuilt in 1906.
 The nave is of 13th-century date.
 The north aisle was rebuilt and extended with stone from Nottingham's medieval Trent Bridge in 1873.
 Edward Hagarty Parry (1855–1931), an association footballer who captained Old Carthusians F.C. when they won the 1881 FA Cup Final against Old Etonians, is buried in the churchyard.

 Plumtree Mill was a two-storey wooden post mill mounted on an open trestle raised on piers atop a mound.
 Derelict by 1907, it was burnt down c.
 1930.
 The mound is still extant.